Little Green Light is a cloud-based donor management system for fundraisers.

-This is a common question, and we frequently see data stored in a way that makes is more confusing than helpful.
-This graphic and article should help you think clearly about how to approach this.
+This is a common question, and we frequently see data stored in a way that makes answering it more confusing than helpful.
+We recently updated our infographics and have recorded some training webinars to clarify this often complicated process.

-Appeals and Events both answer the question, ‘How did we raise this money?’
-Surely you did something (or, if not, you could assign it to an Appeal called ‘Unsolicited’).
-Each gift should be assigned to either an Appeal or an Event, not both.
+Appeals and events both answer the question, “How did we raise this money?”
+Surely, you did something (or, if not, you could assign it to an appeal called “Unsolicited”).
+Gifts should be assigned to either an appeal or an event, not both.

-Gift Categories are a good way to classify the type of contribution you’re receiving, such as a Donation vs an Event Fee.
-Your Gift Categories should map to your Chart of Accounts in your accounting software.
+Gift categories are a good way to classify the type of contribution you’re receiving, such as a donation versus an event fee.
+Your gift categories should map to your chart of accounts or products/services list in your accounting software.

-Together, these fundraising attributes will give you greater ability to measure your progress against your goals and to measure your year-over-year improvements.
+Together, these fundraising attributes will give you a greater ability to measure your progress against your goals and to track your year-over-year improvements.